khkhiu/khkhiu.github.io/_posts/2021-09-06-Hackathon_DSTA-CDDC.md

 |![proof](/assets/images/Hackathon-CDDC-2021/KhiuKimHong_DSTA_CDDC_2021.png)|
 |<em>Proof of participation</em>|

-**Note** This post will be about my learning process instead of the event as I was unable to get footage of the event.
+**Note** This post will act only as introduction to CDDC and a proof of participation {: .notice--warning}
-{: .notice--warning}

 ***